multiple1902/1d57-ac01-usb/README.rst

     export DISPLAY=:0
     ./presenter

-or you may trigger segmentaion fault.
+or you may trigger segmentation fault.